 Submit monthly invoices on time.
 Invoices are due anytime between the first and last day of the month after the invoice period.
-For example, May invoices are due between June 1 and June 30.
+For example, May invoice may be submitted between June 1 and June 30.
 Please send your monthly invoices to ommh@state.mn.us.